Difficult decisions usually involve some risk due to the uncertainty around the consequences of our choices.

 2.2.1 Problem Description

-Would you pay an extra 100$ for your phone if the software running it used a “better” programming language?
+Would you pay an extra 100$ for your phone if the software used a “better” programming language?

 Placing oneself in the customer’s shoes is no mean feat.
 Firstly, it requires some genuine effort as it’s not intuitive.
-Secondly, you need to have been the end-user at some point or have had an excellent vantage point to observe and understand customer needs firsthand.
+Secondly, you need to have been the end-user or have had an excellent vantage point to observe and understand customer needs firsthand.

 Unfortunately, the boundaries between what’s good for the customer (or the business) and what you believe is good can be easily blurred if the discussion turns too technical; you can always rationalize a lousy business decision with an excellent technical argument.